droman42/asyncmiele/docs/setup_guide.md

 1. The IP address or hostname of the device
 2. Valid security credentials (group_id and group_key)
 3. Network connectivity to the device
+4. Device must be powered on and in normal operating mode

 ### Using the Factory Reset Script

-The library includes a dedicated script for performing factory resets:
+The library includes a dedicated script for performing factory resets using the DOP2 XKM protocol:

 ```bash
 # Basic usage with config file